agha-naveed/agha-naveed/README.md

 ## 💡 Fun Fact

-When I'm not coding, you can find me exploring the latest AI trends or tinkering with new tech gadgets. 🛠️
+When I'm not coding, you can find me exploring the latest new tech gadgets. 🛠️

 ---